Donald Trump’s Campaign Reportedly Audits Finances After Demotion Of Brad Parscale, Known For Lavish Lifestyle

 “Parscale, reportedly called the $10 million man by Trump, has made no secret of the fact he got rich by working for Trump.
 He reported a monthly salary of $15,000 from the campaign but recently splashed out on a Ferrari and multiple homes,” the report noted.

-While there are no reports connecting Parscale to any inappropriate spending, he did face significant criticism for some of the campaign’s missteps during the COVID-19 crisis.
+While there has been nothing connecting Parscale to any inappropriate spending, he did face significant criticism for some of the campaign’s missteps during the COVID-19 crisis.

-Parscale was seen as a driving force behind Trump’s first in-person campaign rally in the months since the outbreak led the United States into a lockdown, an event in Tulsa, Oklahoma, last month that came with great fanfare.
-Parscale took to social media in the days leading up to the event to brag about hundreds of thousands of people who registered for tickets, a little more than 6,000 people actually attended.
-The campaign blamed “radical” protesters that they claimed had blocked exits, but journalists covering the event said that they had seen no such thing, and video showed a small group of protesters briefly interfering with one entrance that was cleared within minutes.
+The former manager was seen as a driving force behind Trump’s first in-person campaign rally in the months since the outbreak led the United States into a lockdown — an event in Tulsa, Oklahoma, that took place last month.
+It came with great fanfare and Parscale took to social media in the days leading up to the event to brag about the hundreds of thousands of people who registered for tickets.
+However, only a little more than 6,000 people actually attended.
+The campaign blamed “radical” protesters blocking exits for the lack of a crowd, but journalists covering the event said they had seen no such thing take place.
+Video showed a small group of protesters briefly interfering with one entrance, but the blockage was cleared within minutes.

 Parscale also oversaw a dip in polling for Trump, who once stood close to former Vice President Joe Biden in national polling but has trailed by 10 points or more in a number of recently released polls.

-A report from Politico noted that Parscale was “deeply hurt” by the demotion.
+A report from Politico noted that Parscale was “deeply hurt” by his demotion.